How can we help?

 Serving / Serve

-Limits the number of times a user will see the same component of a promoted campaign.
-We consider user fatigue in order to prevent a disruptive experience.
+This occurs when a user sees the same component of a promoted campaign repeatedly over a short time period.
+We consider user fatigue when serving Twitter Ads in order to prevent a disruptive experience.

 Refers to the maximum length of time between click and conversion that you use to calculate return on ad spend.